NethServer/ns8-core/promtail/README.md

 ## Configure

-Let's assume that the promtail istance is named `promtail1`.
+Let's assume that the Promtail instance is named `promtail1`.

 Then launch `configure-module`, by setting the following parameters:
 - `loki_url`, *string*: Address of the remote Loki server.

-All parameers must be set inside the `data` field as a JSON object.
+All parameters must be set inside the `data` field as a JSON object.

 Example:
 ```